 Individuals may incur expenses in connection with the acquisition or ownership of Trust Units.
-For tax years beginning before January 1, 2018, these expenses may be deductible as "miscellaneous itemized deductions" only to the extent that such expenses exceed 2 percent of the individual's adjusted gross income.
-As a result of recently-enacted tax legislation under the TCJA, for tax years beginning after December 31, 2018 and before January 1, 2026, miscellaneous itemized deductions are not allowed.
+For tax years beginning before January 1, 2018 and after December 31, 2025, these expenses may be deductible as "miscellaneous itemized deductions" only to the extent that such expenses exceed 2 percent of the individual's adjusted gross income.
+As a result of the TCJA, for tax years beginning after December 31, 2018 and before January 1, 2026, miscellaneous itemized deductions are not allowed.